FaazAbidi/News-Aggregator/README.md

 ## Expiry Rate Feature

-One required feature for this API was to store the data from the API into a database such that, if a request is repeated, the response is returned from the database and does not need a new API call.
-It can be, as suggested in the description, by some expiry limit.
+One of the required features for this API was to store the data from the API into a database such that, if a request is repeated, the response is returned from the database and does not need a new API call.
+It can be achieved, as suggested in the description, by some expiry limit.
 If request is past the expiry limit then fresh call is made.

-My approach to acheive this feature was to design my schema accordingly.
-I added a `fetched_at` column in `news_article` table which is updated for every row whenever there's a fetch request from database.
-This is useful for checking if the expiry rate is past or not.
-Whenever a new request comes, it checks the `last_fetched` from the latest news article entry and compares it with `datetime.now()`.
-Right now, I have set the expiry limit to be `5 minutes`.
+To implement this feature, I designed my schema to include a `fetched_at` column in the `news_article` table.
+This column is updated for each row that's part of the response whenever there is a fetch request from the database, allowing for easy tracking of whether the expiry rate has passed or not.
+When a new request comes in, the system checks the `last_fetched` value from the latest news article entry and compares it with the current time using `datetime.now()`.
+I have currently set the expiry limit to be `5 minutes`.

 ## Assumptions